 What are the Doctrines of Grace and TULIP?

-Reformed Christians believe that all five of the doctrines of grace are derived directly from the Scripture and that the acronym TULIP accurately describes the Bible’s teaching on soteriology—the doctrine of salvation.
+Christians who espouse the Doctrines of Grace believe that all five of the doctrines are derived directly and clearly from Scripture and that the acronym TULIP conveniently describes the Bible’s teaching on soteriology—the doctrine of salvation.
 The following is a brief description of each of the letters in the acronym TULIP.

 Total Depravity – As a result of Adam’s fall, the entire human race is affected; all of Adam’s descendants are spiritually dead in their trespasses and sins (Ephesians 2:1, 5).
-Calvinists are quick to point out that this does not mean that all people are as bad as they could be.
+Adherents of the Doctrines of Grace are quick to point out that this does not mean that all people are as bad as they could be.
 Rather, this doctrine says that, as a result of man’s fall in Adam, all people are radically depraved from the inside and that their depravity affects every area of their lives.

 Unconditional Election – Because man is dead in sin, he is unable (and stubbornly unwilling) to initiate a saving response to God.
 In light of this, God, from eternity past, mercifully elected a particular people unto salvation (Ephesians 1:4–6).
 These people are comprised of men and women from every tribe, tongue, people, and nation (Revelation 5:9).
 Election and predestination are unconditional; they are not contingent on man’s response to God’s grace (Romans 8:29–30; 9:11; Ephesians 1:11–12) because man, in his fallen state, is both unable and unwilling to respond favorably to Christ’s offer of salvation.

 Limited Atonement – The purpose of Christ’s atoning death was not to merely make men savable and thus leaving the salvation of humanity contingent on man’s response to God’s grace.
 Rather, the purpose of the atonement was to secure the redemption of a particular people (Ephesians 1:4–6; John 17:9).
 All whom God has elected and Christ died for will be saved (John 6:37–40, 44).
-Many Reformed Christians prefer the term “particular redemption” as they feel that this phrase more accurately captures the essence of this doctrine.
-It is not so much that Christ’s atonement is limited as it is particular, intended for a specific people—God’s elect.
+Many adherents of the Doctrines of Grace prefer the term “particular redemption” as they feel that this phrase more accurately captures the essence of this doctrine.
+It is not so much that Christ’s atonement is limited in its power as it is particular, intended for a specific people—God’s elect.